By Kay Cahoon

 There are thousands of opportunities in our society; we never have to look far to find someone that we can reach out to.
 Recently in a Sunday school class it was pointed out that everyone needs and would accept unconditional love and kindness.
 If everyone accepted the Savior into their hearts can you imagine the difference in the world?

 I have had the opportunity to help at a soup kitchen; it was an eye opening experience.
 There were men, women and even children, all down on their luck, but they were so appreciative of everything that we shared with them.
 All of them taught me so much about giving, sharing and the true meaning of unconditional love.
-There is no greater feeling than the abundance of the heart.
 And it starts with me and you, and Jesus Christ, our Savior.
 Each of us can have an abundance of the grace of the Lord Jesus Christ.

 Kay Cahoon, member of The Church of Jesus Christ of Latter-day Saints (Mormon), wife, mother of six, grandma of many, traveler and genealogist.